Welcome to the Department of Teaching and Learning

 Students discover Peabody's Department of Teaching and Learning through the sweeping stone stairs and stately columns of the Faye and Joe B. Wyatt Center, the elegant domed edifice that sits at the head of Peabody’s campus.
 But that's where any resemblance to an ivory tower ends.
 Faculty in the Department of Teaching and Learning spend as much time in the classrooms and hallways of Nashville’s public schools as they do in the seminar rooms of the college, leading to some of the best-prepared new teachers in the country.

-“Our students have an exceptional level of supervised support as they work in field placements, connecting the theory they learn on campus with practice in real classrooms” says Professor Rogers Hall, Chair of the Department.
+“Our students have an exceptional level of supervised support as they work in field placements, connecting the theory they learn on campus with practice in real classrooms” says Professor Rogers Hall, former Chair of the Department.
 “These experiences, combined with access to faculty who know current research and are intimately familiar with how children learn, make for an outstanding program."

 "Because we seek to prepare teachers who are effective from their first day, our program has an exceptionally rich set of field experiences that provides students who are seeking certification with the skills and knowledge they need to begin their professional lives," says Hall.
 "Students interested in education who are not seeking certification benefit equally from these powerful experiences, as they use our field experiences as a means to understand the applications of theoretical knowledge about learning, teaching and development that can be applied in a variety of contexts."

 Beginning in the first year, students visit and observe classrooms in local schools and agencies.
 Field experiences become more intensive and practice-driven through the sophomore and junior years, with a full semester of Student Teaching in senior year.
 These real-classroom experiences, in conjunction with university course work, help students integrate educational theory, research, and classroom practice.
 Technology is integrated throughout the programs to support students' learning.
 Additionally, faculty academic advisors build strong mentoring relationships with students, monitoring and supporting students' progress through their programs of study.
-Students are paired with experienced first-year advisors to help navigate their initial transition to the college, then linked to faculty advisors whose academic interests overlap the students’ for the remainder of their program.
+Students are paired with experienced first-year advisors to help navigate their initial transition to the college, then linked to faculty advisors whose academic interests overlap the students’ interests for the remainder of their program.

 Vanderbilt students seeking teacher licensure apply through the Office of Teacher Licensure at Vanderbilt and must meet licensure requirements in effect at the time of their graduation.
 Each year, teacher licensure candidates should consult the current Vanderbilt Undergraduate Catalog, the Undergraduate Guide to Teacher Licensure published by the Vanderbilt Office of Teacher Licensure, and the Peabody College Undergraduate Handbook published by the Office of Undergraduate Academic Affairs.